jacekslaby/saas/k-repository/README.md

 #  )
 docker-compose run --rm  k-repository-schemas

-# wait 10 seconds for correct setup (topics get created and schemas are registered)
+# (Note: A health check logic is added to K-Repository container so it is no longer required to wait 10 seconds for correct setup (topics get created and schemas are registered))
-sleep 10

 # (assure that 'kafka' and 'schema-registry' point to your `docker-machine ip`, e.g. 192.168.99.100 on virtualbox
 # e.g. by adding to hosts file)